TN028: Context-Sensitive Help Support

 The default implementation of MFC requires a program to follow some rules about the assignment of Help context IDs.
 These rules are a range of IDs allocated to specific controls.
 You can override these rules by providing different implementations of the various Help-related member functions.

 0x00000000 - 0x0000FFFF : user defined 0x00010000 - 0x0001FFFF : commands (menus/command buttons) 0x00010000 + ID_ (note: 0x18000-> 0x1FFFF is the practical range since command IDs are >=0x8000) 0x00020000 - 0x0002FFFF : windows and dialogs 0x00020000 + IDR_ (note: 0x20000-> 0x27FFF is the practical range since IDRs are <= 0x7FFF) 0x00030000 - 0x0003FFFF : error messages (based on error string ID) 0x00030000 + IDP_ 0x00040000 - 0x0004FFFF : special purpose (non-client areas) 0x00040000 + HitTest area 0x00050000 - 0x0005FFFF : controls (those that are not commands) 0x00040000 + IDW_

 There are two simple Help commands that are implemented by the Microsoft Foundation Classes:

 ID_HELP_USING which is implemented by CWinApp::OnHelpUsing

-These two commands simply show the Help index for the application and show the user help on using the WinHelp program, respectively.
+The first command shows the Help index for the application.
+The second shows the user help on using the WinHelp program.